 The murder of Joseph Smith created a new problem for the saints: Who is the successor and head of the church?
-James J. Strang made the first claim at the very moment of Joseph's death, 400 miles away.
+James J. Strang made the first claim at the very hour of Joseph's death, 400 miles away.
 Brigham Young first claimed there would be no successor; and the twelve Apostles were to lead the church.
 Three and a half years later he decided the church had to have a Prophet; and through a vote of the people presumed to fill the office.
 The only other Mormon group that will be addressed are the followers of Joseph Smith's son.

 Second Phase - Finding a Successor